Can you sell your home bought with help to buy equity loan?

 Then you must let Target know the offer you have received and that you are getting your home valued.

-Target will get in touch with you when they receive the valuation report from the surveyor and provide you with further instructions.
+Target will get in touch with you when they receive the surveyor's valuation report and will provide you with further instructions.

 What about your mortgage?